pleiszenburg/zugbruecke/docs/source/memsyncprotocol.rst

 A Complex Example
 -----------------

 This second example walks through how to compute the size of the memory from multiple arguments.
-There are plenty of cases where you will encounter function (or structure) definitions like the following:
+There are plenty of cases where you will encounter function (or structure) definitions as follows:

 .. code:: C